Waxing

 There is low ocean tide on this date.
 Sun and Moon gravitational forces are not aligned, but meet at big angle, so their combined tidal force is weak.

-The Moon is 10 days young.
-Earth's natural satellite is moving from the first to the middle part of current synodic month.
+The Moon is 10 days young and navigating from the first to the middle part of the current synodic month.
 This is lunation 1145 of Meeus index or 2098 from Brown series.

-The length of the lunation is 29 days, 12 hours and 20 minutes.
-It is 1 hour and 19 minutes longer than the next lunation's length.
-The lengths of the following synodic months are going to decreasing with the true anomaly getting closer to the value it has at the point of New Moon at perigee (∠0° or ∠360°).
+The length of this lunation is 29 days, 12 hours and 20 minutes and it is 1 hour and 19 minutes longer than the upcoming lunation's length.
+The lengths of the following synodic months are going to decrease with the lunar orbit true anomaly getting closer to the value it has at the point of New Moon at perigee (∠0° or ∠360°).

 The length of the current synodic month is 24 minutes shorter than the mean synodic month length.
 It is 5 hours and 45 minutes longer compared to 21st century's shortest synodic month length.

-Moon is at perigee at 17:47.
-It is 15 days after previous apogee on 29 July 2092 at 00:58 in ♊ Gemini.
-Lunar orbit is going to widen while the Moon is moving away from the Earth over the next 12 days, until point of next apogee on 25 August 2092 at 18:58 in ♊ Gemini.
+Moon is at perigee at 17:47 about 15 days since last apogee on 29 July 2092 at 00:58 in ♊ Gemini the lunar orbit is going to widen while the Moon is moving away from the Earth over the upcoming 12 days until point of next apogee on 25 August 2092 at 18:58 in ♊ Gemini.

-9 days after ascending node on 3 August 2092 at 13:51 in ♌ Leo.
-The Moon is located north of the ecliptic over the following 3 days, until the lunar orbit crosses from North to South in descending node on 16 August 2092 at 14:00 in ♒ Aquarius.
+9 days after ascending node on 3 August 2092 at 13:51 in ♌ Leo the Moon is positioned north of the ecliptic over the following 3 days until the lunar crosses the ecliptic again from North to South in descending node on 16 August 2092 at 14:00 in ♒ Aquarius.

-12 days since the previous standstill on 31 July 2092 at 20:14 in ♋ Cancer when the Moon has reached North declination of ∠20.082°, the lunar orbit is extending southward over the next day to face maximum declination of ∠-20.084° at the point of next southern standstill on 14 August 2092 at 05:05 in ♑ Capricorn.
+12 days since the last northern standstill on 31 July 2092 at 20:14 in ♋ Cancer when the Moon has reached North declination of ∠20.082° the lunar orbit is extending southward over the next day to face maximum declination of ∠-20.084° at the point of next southern standstill on 14 August 2092 at 05:05 in ♑ Capricorn.

 In 3 days on 17 August 2092 at 09:22 in ♒ Aquarius the Moon is going to be in a Full Moon geocentric opposition with the Sun and thus forming the next Sun-Earth-Moon syzygy alignment.